This company combines impressive quality with a generous valuation: Hyzon Motors Inc. (HYZN) - The Dwinnex

-As of close of business last night, Hyzon Motors Inc.’s stock clocked out at $0.73, down -2.76% from its previous closing price of $0.75.
-In other words, the price has decreased by -$0.0207 from its previous closing price.
-On the day, 896521 shares were traded.
-HYZN stock price reached its highest trading level at $0.7695 during the session, while it also had its lowest trading level at $0.7300.
+As of close of business last night, Hyzon Motors Inc.’s stock clocked out at $0.84, up 11.98% from its previous closing price of $0.75.
+In other words, the price has increased by $+0.0902 from its previous closing price.
+On the day, 1867234 shares were traded.
+HYZN stock price reached its highest trading level at $0.8796 during the session, while it also had its lowest trading level at $0.7417.

 Top 5 EV Tech Stocks to Buy for 2023